yournextstore/yournextstore/README.md

 ## Add Environment Variables

 For YNS to work, you'll need to define a few environmental variables.
-For local development and testing, you may create an empty `.env` file and copy the contents of `.env-example` into it.
+For local development and testing, you may create an empty `.env` file and copy the contents of `.env.example` into it.

 To set env variables in production, you'll need to consult the documentation of your chosen hosting provider.